melindawinter/employee-directory/README.md

 ## Installation

-If you would like to use this generator, please clone my project.
+If you would like to use part of this app, please clone my project.
 Make sure you have node.js installed on your computer.
 You can find the download here <https://nodejs.org/en/download/>.

 ## Usage